strawberry-graphql/strawberry/docs/types/exceptions.md

 ## PrivateStrawberryFieldError

-This exception is raised when `strawberry.field` is type annotated Private.
+This exception is raised when `strawberry.field` is type annotated with `strawberry.Private`

 ```python
 @strawberry.type